 Chest Monster: Viruses inside trapped mystery data, of which said data is usually trapped more frequently by anonymous jerks in the less regulated parts of the internet.

-In Cybeast Gregar, if you undergo an optional sidequest, you will wind up talking to Count Zap's wife, where you and her mention that he was imprisoned.
+In Cybeast Gregar, if you undergo an optional sidequest, you will wind up talking to Count Zap's wife, where she mentions that he was imprisoned.

 In the main games, maybe.
 Most/all of the main characters and villains from 1, 2, and 3, show up in Battle Chip Challenge, notably sans Mamoru (especially bizarre in that you can fight his mother, the proprietor of the Ura Inn).
 Shun's the final battle of one of the last tournaments, and the WWW members have at least one scene to themselves.
 (Funnily enough, they're discussing curry).
 And Sean was part of the ensemble finale in 3.
 Of course, then he and Mamoru both disappear.